 - 1. Do you have enough memory?
 With your mouse select "About This Computer" from the "Apple" menu.
 Look at the amount of "Built-in Memory."
 You will need at least 128MB to use your Echo hardware properly.
 We strongly recommend having at least 256 MB. - 2.
 Is your processor compatible?
-If you have a G3 or G4 then you can skip to step three.
-If you have an older Macintosh, select "Apple System Profiler" from the "Apple" menu.
+If you have a G3 or G4, then you can skip to step three.
+If you aren't sure, you can check using the Apple System Profiler.

+For Mac OS 8 or 9, select "Apple System Profiler" from the "Apple" menu.
 Under the "System Profile" tab, look at the section entitled "Hardware overview" and see what kind of processor you have.
-If it's a PowerPC 604 or higher, then you can use your Echo hardware. - 3.
-Does your desktop machine have an open PCI slot?
-Make sure you have an open PCI slot in your Mac.
-If you don't know if you have one offhand, you will have to open up the Mac and look.
-Make sure you shut down the Mac and unplug the power cable before you open it.
-If you see an open PCI slot, then you're OK.